devhaiderali/moxa./README.md

 # moxa. — Personal Project.

-Hey there! 👋 I’m Tayler, a creative designer turned front‑end tinkerer.
+Hey there! 👋 I’m Haider, a creative developer turned front‑end tinkerer.
 This is my minimal, playful landing page built with HTML & CSS.